Laravel vs Symfony: Which Is the Best PHP Framework for Enterprise Development?

 - a mature ecosystem of supporting tools and third-party resources

 The upshot is that, at the time of writing, PHP leads the league table of server-side languages with an indisputable 79%, trumping the nearest contender, ASP.NET, by a margin of 67.8%.

-PHP powers some of the most influential web entities on the planet, including Facebook (via HVVM), WordPress (currently representing 34% of all websites), Wikipedia, Flickr and Tumblr.
+PHP powers some of the most influential web entities on the planet, including Facebook (via HVVM), WordPress, Wikipedia, Flickr and Tumblr.
 It also serves the half billion users of social media platform vk.com, as well as the U.S. Department of State, which recently abandoned ASP.NET for PHP.

 Among server-side frameworks derived from PHP, Laravel and Symfony have developed a consistent lead over the last few years.
 Since Laravel is built over the second iteration of Symfony (Symfony 2, released in 2011), it's unsurprising that their remit crosses over a lot.

 Inspired by Java's Spring Framework, Symfony was created by a software engineer for French company SensioLabs in 2004, and initially released under an MIT license the following year.
 The first stable version appeared in 2007, and Symfony2, a total rewrite of the code base in 2011, proved the initial spark for Laravel (see below).